raykrueger/satisfactory-dedicated-server/README.md

-# Satisfactory Dedicated Server Container
+# Satisfactory Dedicated Server Container for Docker

-Work in progress for 1.0!
+Works with 1.0!

 This is a container that runs the excellent [Satisfactory](https://www.satisfactorygame.com/) dedicated server so you can